Police to recruit another 5,000 police officers

 “Those interested must submit clear handwritten application letters, passport size photos and photocopies of other relevant documents,” CP Enanga said.
 “All these requirements must be delivered by individual applicants to their nearest police divisions and then transferred to the headquarters for scrutiny.”

-Enanga has warned those intending to apply that anyone who will try joining used forged documents and giving out bribes may end up being arrested.
+Enanga has warned those intending to apply that anyone who will try joining using forged documents and giving out bribes may end up being arrested.

 Back then, the Inspector General of Police Okoth Ochola ordered for fresh scrutiny of all files of trainees and it was established that some 2,100 were above the required age.